PenguinGamingPL/penguinfork/README.md

 scratch-gui modified for use in [TurboWarp](https://turbowarp.org/) then modified for use in [PenguinMod](https://penguinmod.github.io/penguinmod.github.io/) and THEN forked by some random guy to experiment on 😀
 [PenguinMod's Gitpod](https://gitpod.io/#https://github.com/PenguinMod/penguinmod.github.io/)

+also this has some problems with it's mental state when i commit changes and becomes a readme page pls help pls help pls help pls help

 ## Setup

 See https://docs.turbowarp.org/development/getting-started to setup the complete TurboWarp environment.